The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Read your Union Bylaws here >

 Article 23, Amendments

 Section 1.
 The Bylaws Committee shall consist of one (1) member from each Campus Unit who shall be elected by the members of their Campus Unit for a term of one (1) year.

 Section 2.
 Members may introduce amendments to the bylaws at a Joint Council meeting.
 The amendment must be presented in writing at least seven (7) days prior to said Joint Council meeting and must clearly set forth the specific change(s) sought.
-After all other discussion and motions pertaining to the amendment, it shall be motioned for referral to the Bylaws Committee by a simple majority.
+After all other discussion and motions pertaining to the amendment, it shall be motioned for a referral to the Bylaws Committee by a simple majority.